sovenor/bitcoin-rocks/README.md

 ## License

 This project is licensed under the MIT License.
-It will become gradually more public over time with the goal of removing the current key man risk from the project.
+You are free to take any of the content within and use it for your own purposes.
+The goal is to make the project more public over time.

 ## Contribute
 More details will be published soon.